chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 * Wanderer is never shown with a mask even in his playable form.
 * Pulcinella, Sandrone and Pantalone don't wear a mask in the Lazzo, so by the time they become playable, they're also likely to show their full faces.

-When Signora died, we never get to see her full face, and when she was shown in an [Arlecchino animatic](https://www.youtube.com/watch?v=tN5JACOEJFM), her bangs cover the side of her face that was originally covered by her mask.
+When Signora died, we never get to see her full face, and when she was shown in the [Arlecchino animatic](https://www.youtube.com/watch?v=tN5JACOEJFM), her bangs cover the side of her face that was originally covered by her mask.
 Why the insistence in not revealing her face?
 Well, the only possibility is that they wanted to reveal her full face later on, likely when she gets resurrected, because remember that we got her mask as some kind of trophy for completing Inazuma AQ, and her resurrection would certainly reveal the rest of her face.

 ### Xiao Luohao's alleged statement of a "surprising reunion with a Harbinger"
 I stumbled upon a [Reddit post](https://old.reddit.com/r/SignoraMains/comments/1btcpdp/about_the_xiao_luohao_chief_editor_of_genshin_s/) a while ago that allegedly describes a speech by Xiao Luohao, the game's editor-in-chief, at Fudan University, back when 4.5 or 4.6 was the latest version of the game.
-Unfortunately, the original post itself (hosted on NGA and in Chinese) no longer exists and leads to a 404 page, but the OP was able to take a [screenshot](https://old.reddit.com/r/SignoraMains/comments/1broyir/further_info_on_xiao_luohao_chief_editor_of/) of the post before it vanished.
+Unfortunately, the original post itself (hosted on NGA and in Chinese) no longer exists and leads to a 404 page that says the post has expired, but the OP was able to take a [screenshot](https://old.reddit.com/r/SignoraMains/comments/1broyir/further_info_on_xiao_luohao_chief_editor_of/) of the post before it vanished.
 I had a native Chinese speaker translate it for me in case the OP's translation wasn't accurate enough, and it reads (emphasis mine):

 > I'll add more to their answers, and provide some news I know.
 >